 The name of the gate means "pierced" and the word is thought to indicate that Porta Pertusa was opened in the medieval walls after they were built.
 The image used as background for this page shows a posterula, a small opening in the walls near the gate.

 (left) Jars on a modified entrance to Villa Alberici; (centre) main portal; (right) former fountain

-The Alberici were a minor noble family from Orvieto; their villa was made up of small buildings very near the entrance and it was located along Via delle Fornaci an alternate road to Via Aurelia (the two joined near Villa Carpegna); Villa Alberici was built in the second half of the XVIth century and it was modified before the death in 1622 of Pirro Alberici, whose name and portrait can be seen on one of the remaining buildings.
-At Vasi's time it belonged to the Penitenzieri.
+The Alberici were a minor noble family from Orvieto; their villa was made up of small buildings very near the entrance and it was located along Via delle Fornaci, a road which branched off Via Aurelia at Villa Carpegna and led to Porta Cavalleggeri; Villa Alberici was built in the second half of the XVIth century and it was modified before the death in 1622 of Pirro Alberici, whose name and portrait can be seen on one of the remaining buildings.
+At Vasi's time it belonged to Collegio dei Penitenzieri.

 (left) Coat of arms of the Alberici; (centre) small casino; (right) inscription and portrait of Pirro Alberici